-As of 31 December 2020, the number of confirmed COVID-19 cases in Nepal has reached 260,593 individuals of whom 1,856 have died according to the Ministry of Health and Population, Government of Nepal (SitRep#326).
-The number of confirmed cases and deaths has been increasing exponentially since the beginning of 2020.
-Kathmandu Valley/ Province 3 is reported to be affected most severely followed by Province 1, where the Bhutanese refugees reside.
+As of 30 June 2021, the number of confirmed COVID-19 cases in Nepal has reached 673,749 individuals of whom 9,112 have sadly died, according to the Ministry of Health and Population, Government of Nepal (SitRep#507).
 The COVID-19 emergency has placed enormous additional challenges on health and other public services and on the economy in Nepal.
-The most vulnerable, including the daily wage earners in the informal labour market, suffer disproportionately harsh, with refugees and those without citizenship certificates among those vulnerable people.
+The most vulnerable, including daily wage earners in the informal labour market, suffer disproportionately, with refugees and those without citizenship certificates among those most vulnerable people.